schaeferka/k8s-dungeon-crawl/README.md

   type: melee
   health: 100
 ```
-This CRD defines the schema for monsters, including their type and health.
+The Monster CRD defines the schema for monsters, including their type and health.

 ### Custom Controller Logic
 The controller:
 - Watches the `Monster` CRD for changes.
-- Creates or deletes NGINX pods based on monster events.
+- Creates or deletes NGINX deployments based on monster events.
 - Generates ConfigMaps for NGINX `index.html` files, displaying monster-specific information.
+These pages can be easily accessed from the Monsters page of the Portal Dashboard at [http://localhost:5000/monsters](https://localhost:5000/monsters)

 ## Observability

 #### Grafana Dashboard
-- Player health and gold are displayed as live metrics.
+- Player information such as health and gold are displayed as live metrics.
 - Dungeon level and monster counts are updated in real-time.
+- Cluster metrics are displayed.
 - A noVNC panel allows direct interaction with the game.
+Yes, you really can play Brogue from your Grafana dashboard!

 #### Prometheus Metrics
 The Portal exposes metrics in the following format: